 Firstly, there’s the issue of the IHG Rewards Club and, secondly, there’s the issue of Chase’s 5/24 rule which restricts the number of cards the card issuer will allow people to open.

-Whichever way you look at it, IHG Rewards Club is not a very good loyalty program – its elite benefits are mostly very poor (and often ignored) and it is a program which has significantly devalued its award chart time and time again over recent years.
+Whichever way you look at it, IHG Rewards Club is not a very good loyalty program – its elite benefits are mostly very poor (and often ignored) and it is a program that has significantly devalued its award chart time and time again over recent years.

 This is the program which essentially ruined its PointsBreaks awards in 2018 and is the program which has increased the cost of its top-tier properties from 50,000 to 70,000 points per night in just a few years (and has recently allowed some properties to start charging as much as 100,000 points/night).